How to Develop Your Gluteal Muscles - Butt Shape

 5. Time to squeeze your glutes and hamstrings

-6. Then at same time straighten legs so level with your hips
+6. Then, at the same time, straighten your legs so they are level with your hips

-7. Keeping your legs straight, raise left ankle and leg higher than right leg
+7. Keeping your legs straight, raise your left ankle and leg higher than your right leg

-8. Then lower left leg as you lift the right leg in same way
+8. Then lower the left leg as you lift the right leg in the same way

-9. Continue alternating this movement to reps you want to achive.
+9. Continue alternating this movement to the reps you want to achieve.

 10. Relax for 1 min and repeat three times